 Made from little different chemicals than those used to make the core.
-It tends to perform like a mirror by reflecting light back into the core of the fiber.
+It tends to do like a mirror by reflecting light back into the core of the fiber.
 This keeps the light in the core as it travels down the fiber.

 Used to help shield the core and cladding from damage.